 Dr. Ken Turner is a Professor of Bible at Bryan College.
 After majoring in Physics & Math Education at Arizona State University, he attended The Southern Baptist Theological Seminary, where he received his M.Div and Ph.D. in Old Testament Theology.
-He has published a book and several scholarly articles and is currently editing a book on Deuteronomy, writing a commentary on Habakkuk, and developing homeschool & church curricula on creation-evolution issues.
-Dr. Turner is married to Raegan and has 4 children.
+His writings focus on Deuteronomy, Habakkuk, and the science/faith issues surrounding the early chapters of Genesis.
+Dr. Turner is married to Raegan and has 5 children.

 Dr. Daniel Gleason.
 As the son of a missionary pilot and an English teacher, Daniel Gleason grew up in the Philippines living in an environment that fostered his imagination, creativity, and his love for writing.
 Currently an English professor at Bryan College, Dr. Gleason has previously worked as a cemetery laborer, as a public educator, and as a soccer coach.
 Dr. Gleason’s scholarly interests include 20th century American Literature, contemporary poetry, and trauma theory.
 In the field of creative writing, he writes primarily poetry and has been published in more than a dozen literary journals and magazines across the country.
 Daniel and his wife, Kathleen, have two young sons, and they live in Dayton, Tennessee.

 Gregg Katz and his wife Gina live in Sparks, Nevada, where Gregg currently serves as a full-time Worship Pastor at Living Stones Church.
 Gregg and Gina have several foster and adopted children and three biological children.
 They enjoy camping and other outdoor activities and love entertaining and spending time with people.
 Gregg has a bachelor’s in divinity and a master’s in missional leadership.
 Together they aim to live lives that reflect their love for Jesus and the grace they receive each day.